 Lactaid pills and beano supplements can be bought relatively cheaply over-the-counter and can be helpful to individuals who have these very treatable digestive woes.
 These two over-the-counter supplements are also safe and evidence-based.

 Outside of Lactaid and beano, there is little to no evidence that a digestive enzyme will improve consumers’ health in any way.
-There is no oversight of the supplement industry in the United States.
-No one knows how much of the enzymes listed on the package your over-the-counter supplements really contain.
+There is no oversight of the supplement industry in the United States, so it is impossible to know how much of the enzymes are actually contained in the supplements.
 Importantly, most buyers don’t know whether their supplements are made with the special coating that is necessary to prevent denaturation of the enzymes by stomach acid.
 If this coating isn’t present, the supplement will be rendered completely useless.
 In the case of a true food allergy, eating the allergen and then trying to fix the problem with enzyme supplements could be extremely dangerous.

 Manufacturers of over-the-counter supplements claim that natural enzyme production decreases with age, which is not valid.
-In reality, we increase the production of some digestive enzymes as we age.
+In reality, we experience an increase the production of some digestive enzymes as we age.

 Some of the enzymes commonly included in over-the-counter supplements are blood thinners and could be risky for some individuals.
 Other enzymes might interact with antacids and certain diabetes medications.
 Bromelain from pineapple can cause cramping, diarrhea, and allergic reactions, while papain from papaya has been associated with esophageal perforation, gastritis, and allergic reactions.

-If you feel that you suffer from digestive problems, it makes sense to see a doctor and be tested for conditions such as celiac disease or pancreatic insufficiency.
+If you feel that you suffer from digestive problems, it makes sense to see a doctor and be tested for conditions such as celiac disease or pancreatic insufficiency, rather than trying to treat yourself with questionable over-the-counter supplements.